 APA Ethics Resources and Standards

 The Opinions of the Ethics Committee on The Principles of Medical Ethics includes ethics questions raised by APA members and opinions prepared by APA's Ethics Committee.
-The opinions reflects the perspectives of the particular time in which each was written and do not represent APA policy.
+The opinions reflect the perspectives of the particular time in which each was written and do not represent APA policy.
 The opinions are offered to assist APA's members and district branches in understanding the ethical principles.

-The APA Ethics Committee developed the Ethics Primer primarily for residents and those teaching ethics.
+APA's Ethics Committee developed the Ethics Primer primarily for residents and those teaching ethics.
 The Primer is a practical compilation of ethical thinking regarding the most frequently encountered problems facing all psychiatrists, including residents.
 This clinical guide and reference is sure to stimulate the discussion so integral to the dynamic tradition of ethics.

 Ethics Committee Memos

 - Ethics Committee Memo to Joint Reference Committee Regarding Commentary on Ethics in Practice (.pdf)